 Considering a wrapper app?
 In this article we’re going to look at a few key points that will help you to make a decision on what kind of apps you should build.

-Firstly we’re going to look at what a wrapper mobile app, also known as a webview, is – and contrast that with traditional native mobile applications.
+Firstly we’re going to look at what a wrapper mobile app is (also known as a webview) – and contrast that with traditional native mobile applications.
 We’re then going to introduce our own app wrapper solution, Canvas, and explain how we’ve built the ultimate app wrapper that can get you top class iOS and Android apps efficiently and affordably.

-We’ll take an objective look at some of the pros and cons of wrapper apps, and by the end of the article you’ll know if this route is right for you.
+We’ll take an objective look at some of the pros and cons of wrapper apps.
+By the end of the article you’ll know if this route is right for you.

 Wrapper apps, also known as “webview” apps, are apps that are converted from the web into apps that run natively on the operating system of a smartphone, tablet, or desktop computer.

 Wrapper apps are websites or web applications, inside a native container which is analogous to a dedicated browser.
-The underlying website/web app works the same way that it does on the web, but it’s inside a native application that can be installed on the device in the same way as a traditional app.
+The underlying website/web app works the same way that it does on the web.
+However, it’s inside a native application that you can install on a device in the same way as a traditional app.

 Wrapper apps do not have to just be the website running inside a container.
 It’s possible to combine the web code with native-specific features to create a good app user experience and add features to enhance the functionality and UI.